sparkhere-sys/sparkhere-sys/README.md

 ## some programming languages i know
 - python
-- godot's scripting language
-- bash scripting
+- bash scripting (its a shell scripting language and not a programming language, i know, but its close enough)

 yea uh